maxiaoyuzdz/fximu2/README.md

 version 2c, has an external i2c port, which can be used to either connect to an auxiliary sensor, or connect to a RPI in host mode, instead of the USB. also the expansion port is a IDC, and it has 2 LEDs instead of one.
 Currently the LED is on when the sensor is at steady_state.

-this version has 3.2mm dia holes, in order to mount it with plastic screws.
-JTAG position is corrected, generally it is designed to be more spacious, then the previous one, to accomodate better mounting.
+This version is designed to be more spacious, then the previous one, to accommodate better mounting.
 The board is as big as a standard matchbox.

 ![alt text](https://raw.githubusercontent.com/altineller/documentation_images/master/fximu/fximu2c.jpg)